massimiliano-dalcero/wmi_detector/README.md

 wmi_detector.py is designed to find WMI persistence via FitlerToConsumerBindings solely by keyword searching the OBJECTS.DATA file without parsing the full WMI repository.

-In testing, this script has found the exact same data as python-cim's show_FilterToConsumerBindings.py without requiring the setup.
-Only further testing will indicate if this script misses any data that python-cim can find.
+This script can detect FilterToConsumerBindings that are deleted and remain in unallocated WMI space.

-In theory, this script will detect FilterToConsumerBindings that are deleted and remain in unallocated WMI space, but I haven't had a chance to test yet.
+I did the test in a lab environment and was able to spot the previous deleted FilterToConsumerBindings.

 Based on work of David Pany: PyWMIPersistenceFinder.py